China has officially approved the Apple Watch electrocardiogram (ECG) feature that first arrived with the Series 4 wearable.

-The company announced its ECG feature along with Apple Watch Series 4 back in the fall of 2018 with the capability rolling out in the US in December 2018.
+The company announced its ECG feature and Apple Watch Series 4 in the fall of 2018, with the capability rolling out in the US in December 2018.

 Apple Watch ECG on Series 4 and later can detect atrial fibrillation (Afib) and has proven to be accurate enough to have been credited with saving lives in many cases over recent years.

 Spotted by MacRumors, China’s National Medical Products Administration has revealed that Apple Watch ECG has been approved in the country this week.